kgateway-dev/kgateway/docs/content/reference/cli/glooctl_uninstall.md

       --delete-crds           Delete all gloo crds (all custom gloo objects will be deleted) --delete-namespace      Delete the namespace (all objects written to this namespace will be deleted) -h, --help                  help for uninstall
-  -n, --namespace string      namespace in which Gloo is installed (default "gloo-system")
+  -n, --namespace string      namespace in which Gloo Edge is installed (default "gloo-system")
       --release-name string   helm release name (default "gloo") -v, --verbose               If true, output from kubectl commands will print to stdout/stderr
 ```